 - The gift card option is selected on the POS interface

-- In similar fashion to chip-less credit cards, the gift card is run through the card reader
+- In similar fashion to chip-less credit cards, the gift card is run through the card reader with its magnetic stripe

 - The merchant account processor takes care of the approvals and the purchase balance is removed from the card